grantcolley/headway/README.md

             });
 ```

-In the Developer PowerShell navigate to the Headway.WebApi project and run the following command to add a migration:
+In the Developer PowerShell window navigate to the Headway.WebApi project and manage migrations by running the following command:

+Add a new migration:
 \
 \
 ` dotnet ef migrations add UpdateHeadway --project ..\\Utilities\\Headway.MigrationsSqlServer`

-And the following command will update the database
+Update the database with the latest migrations.
+It will also create the database if it hasn't already been created:
 \
 \
 `dotnet ef database update --project ..\\Utilities\\Headway.MigrationsSqlServer`

+Remove the latest migration:
+\
+\
+` dotnet ef migrations remove --project ..\\Utilities\\Headway.MigrationsSqlServer`

 **Supporting notes:**
  * Create migrations from the repository library and output them to a separate migrations projects